To learn about how EMDR therapy can transform the way

 EMDR therapy was initially developed to treat trauma and over 24 randomized studies (and much related research) have provided empirical validation of its efficacy.
 EMDR therapy has been assigned to Category A as “strongly recommended” for the treatment of trauma by the Department of Veterans Affairs and Department of Defense (2004, 2010); has been determined to be an effective treatment for Acute Stress Disorder and Post-traumatic Stress Disorder by the American Psychiatric Association (2004); and has been included in SAMHSA’s National Registry of Evidence-based Programs and Practices (2011) for the reductions of trauma-related stress, anxiety, and depression.
 Most recently in 2013, the WHO (World Health Organization) has formally approved the recommendation of EMDR therapy for adults and children with PTSD.

-I have become a Certified EMDR Therapist and Approved Consultant through the EMDR International Association, with a commitment to ongoing training in order to be able to effectively use EMDR therapy to address the varied needs of my clients.
+I have become a Certified EMDR Therapist, Approved Consultant, and Training Provider through the EMDR International Association, with a commitment to my own ongoing training in order to be able to most effectively use EMDR therapy to address the varied needs of my clients.
 I specialize in the modification of EMDR therapy to address Complex/Developmental Trauma and Dissociation.
 The following list of treatment issues is not exhaustive, but provides a sample of what issues I typically treat with EMDR therapy:

 - Rape, Sexual Assault, Sex Trafficking